So this film is supposed to be a modern day retelling of Jane Austen’s Pride & Prejudice.

 I really don’t understand why the film has the mother and father split up.
 It doesn’t really enhance the plot or create growth for the characters.
 I mean the only thing it “adds” is that with the mom out of the way the truth about Daniel’s lie isn’t given until the end.
-I don’t know why they did but I sure didn’t like that she comes home on Christmas and everything is okay, they are back together.
+I also didn’t like that she comes home on Christmas and everything is okay, the parents are back together.
 There isn’t even an emotional payoff in that.

 Why Would Darcy Read Bridget’s Diary?

 So Bridget leaves Mark downstairs while she changes out of her embarrassing underwear.
 She tells him to make himself comfortable and read some magazines and he reads her diary.